 The word "spay" refers to the sterilization of female pets.
 The term "neuter," while more commonly used to refer to the castration of male pets, can be used to describe the sterilization of either female or male pets through the removal of reproductive organs.

 Sterilization directly impacts the number of animals who are killed in our nation's shelters by reducing the number of pets entering shelters and freeing up homes for homeless pets who are already born.
 By getting your pet fixed, together we can Save Them All.

-What Best Friends Animal Society is doing
+How Best Friends Animal Society supports spay/neuter

 We view spay/neuter as one of the keys to achieving our mission of ending the killing in the nation's shelters, and our work reflects that view.
 Here are just a few of the things Best Friends Animal Society is doing to increase the number of animals being spayed and neutered:

 - Operating spay/neuter clinics in L.A. and Utah that offer discounted prices.
 Read more about our regional programs in L.A., Salt Lake City, New York and Atlanta.

 - Promoting trap-neuter-return (TNR) of community cats through our cat initiatives.
 What is TNR and why is it important?
 Read FAQs about TNR.